timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Importance :material-cursor-default-click:"

         - I believe this situation demonstrates I have the capacity to process a lot of information simultaneously, be in the precise position to observe the location of jammer and blocker hips at the exact moment the jam ends, and observe the exact position of the jammer’s feet before they leave the track and as they land.
-        - Whenever possible, it’s important to me to signal points as immediately as possible as a mechanism to show players and coaches that I have confidence the points I’m reporting are accurate.
+        - Whenever possible, it’s important to me to signal points immediately when a jam ends as a mechanism to:
+            - Show players and coaches that I have confidence the points I’m reporting are accurate.
+            - Afford the SKs and SBO maximum time to perform their responsibilities during lineups.

     <center>
         <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/kmz2zZvcbzs?start=1356" title="https://youtu.be/kmz2zZvcbzs?&t=1356" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>